USB2.0 Spec

 without totally reconfiguring the device.
 Once the device is configured, it is, from its point of view,

-2. USB Configuration: In order to actually create a USBD pipe ready for use by a client, additional USB
+ready for use. - USB Configuration: In order to actually create a USBD pipe ready for use by a client, additional USB

 information, not visible to the device, must be specified by the client.
 This information, known as the